Away colours: Major League Baseball

 The Cardinals, Phillies, Rays and Angels wear their team nickname on both home and away jerseys, although the Cardinals now wear alternates (cream at home, powder blue on the road) with the city name.
 The Marlins' home and away jerseys feature the city name, but a black alternate has the team nickname.
 From 1973 to 2008, the Baltimore Orioles were part of this group – the omission of the city's name being part of a largely successful effort to attract fans from the Washington, D.C. area – before returning "Baltimore" to the road jerseys in 2009, by which time their neighbour 35 miles (55 km) to the south once again had a team of its own.

-The Tigers, Nationals and Yankees all wear their cap insignia on the left breast of their home jerseys, but the city name on their away jerseys.
+The Tigers and Yankees both wear their cap insignia on the left breast of their home jerseys, but the city name on their away jerseys.

 In addition to this, some teams have featured mainly their team's location presented on their uniforms both at home and on the road.
 Examples include the Rangers (2009-19) and Marlins, whose alternate orange jersey is the only one of the team's four to feature the nickname instead of the city or state name.
 Some teams have alternate home uniforms featuring location such as the Colorado Rockies and St. Louis Cardinals.
 The Brewers wore a navy jersey with "Milwaukee" on the front frequently both at home and on the road from 2015-19, while the Los Angeles Dodgers have worn an alternate grey jersey with the nickname instead of the city name for most away games since 2014.

+For the 2023 season, the Seattle Mariners announced that they would no longer be wearing their gray road jerseys to accommodate MLB's uniform rules that say teams may only have 4 uniforms, plus one City Connect alternate.
+They now wear their blue "SEATTLE" jerseys during road games.
+In the same year, the Tampa Bay Rays announced that they would be removing their road grays from their rotation.
+This move coincided with the addition of a throwback Devil Rays alternate uniform.